Were You Harmed By A Dangerous And Defective Consumer Product?

 Defective products can cause injury to consumers.
-If you have been injured by a defective kitchen appliance or electric- or gas-powered tool, for example, you may have the right to receive damages from the manufacturer, retailer and/ or the distributor.
-Products liability law can be complicated and liability may be shared by multiple entities.
-The Johnson & Monteleone, L.L.P. products liability attorneys are experienced with Idaho products liability law.
+If you have been injured by a defective kitchen appliance or electric- or gas-powered tool, for example, you may have the right to receive damages from the manufacturer, retailer and/or the distributor.
+Products liability law can be complicated, and liability may be shared by multiple entities.
+The attorneys at Johnson & Monteleone, L.L.P. are highly experienced in Idaho products liability law.
 We can help determine if you have a products liability case and, if you do, can represent you in negotiations or litigation.

 Several types of defects can result in legal products liability: